Here are some ideas for low-cost items that could make your life easier!

 It's also a good idea to look into sensor nightlights or automatic nightlights, so you can find your way safely to the bathroom at night.
 You can find some for as little as $10 to $20 at a range of retail stores, including Bunnings.

-You can find a shower stool or shower chair in the $100 to $200 range.
-It is recommended that you seek advice from an occupational therapist if you think you need one of these to make showering easier for you.
+You can also find a shower stool or shower chair in the $100 to $200 range.
+Under professional advice, physical supports like this could make showering easier and safer.
+Seek advice from an occupational therapist if you think you need a shower stool or shower chair.

 Looking for helpful kitchen assistive products?
-There are plenty of low-cost options available.
+There are plenty of affordable options available.

 Some jar openers that provide extra grip can be found for about $15 to $20.
 There are also automatic jar openers that help you to open jars with one hand.
 These cost a bit more, ranging from $20 to $100.